-For mobilization of national contract resources, reference the National Interagency Mobilization Guide, Chapter 30 for Crews and Chapter 40 for Equipment and Supplies.
+For mobilization of national contract resources, reference the National Interagency Standards for Resource Mobilization, Chapter 30 for Crews and Chapter 40 for Equipment and Supplies.

 For mobilization of Regional Forest Service contract resources, refer to Chapter 30 for Crews and Chapter 40 for Equipment.